csugreenhouse/Server/README.md

 plant requests consists of a major portion of the code in the program the plant rrequests files are sorted into area_request, height_request, width_request, and requestor
 # area_request _not yet implemented_

+# USEFUL SHORTCUTS
+### adding a new plant
+type "sudo -u postgres psql" to get to the server.
+P/W is same as the main password
+\c greenhouse; -- Connect to the greenhouse database SELECT * FROM plant; -- View the table
+INSERT INTO plant (plant_id, species_id) VALUES ([your_id], [your_species]); -- Insert the plant into the table, repeat for all plants
+SELECT * FROM plant; -- Ensure the table is correct SELECT * FROM tag; -- View the tags
+INSERT INTO tag (tag_id, scale_units_m) VALUES ([your_id], [your_scale]); -- Insert into tag table for each new tag SELECT * FROM tag; -- confirm that everything is correct SELECT * FROM view; -- View the views
+INSERT INTO view (view_id, tag_id, plant_id, view_type, image_bound_x_high, image_bound_x_low) VALUES ([your_view_id], [your_tag_id], [your_plant_id], 'height', [your_upper_bound], [your_lower_bound]); -- Insert a new view for each new plant
+SELECT * FROM view; -- Ensure everything is correct SELECT * FROM height_view; -- View the height view INSERT INTO height_view (view_id, bias_units_m) VALUES ([your_view_id], 0); -- update the height view bias *THIS SHOULD HAPPEN AUTOMATICALLY*
+SELECT * FROM height_view; -- Ensure everything is correct
+Run the python script requestor.py to ensure everything works.
+View the newly made graphs to check if your image bounds are correct (Comment on line 21 gives instructions to only run for desired camera IDs)

+### modifying the html webpage
+there is an html webpage for displaying the slider and plant images.
+The processed and saved images in by_plant located in the images folder in srv is mounted to a html folder that makes it all accessable. to get to this folder, go to /var/www/html.
+This code is then used as an embedded website inside of home assistant to be able to display plant images.